EndPointCorp/end-point-blog/2010/02/01/automatic-migration-from-slony-to.html.md

 ./bucardo_ctl add sync pagila_set1_node1_to_node2 source=pagila_node1_set1 targetdb=pagila_2 type=pushdelta
 ```

 The Bucardo model of a replication system differs from Slony, but the two match fairly closely, especially for a simple scenario like this one.
-But slony_migrator.pl will work for the more complex Slony example I've been using, shown here:
+But slony_migrator.pl will work for the more complex Slony example I’ve been using, shown here:

 ```nohighlight
 josh@eddie:~/devel/bucardo/scripts$ ./slony_migrator.pl -db pagila1 -H myfreebsd --bucardo